 You, therefore, need to send your emails early enough for them to consider your restaurant and not any other when planning.
 Your emails should have attractive offers such as group discounts to inspire clients to book in large numbers.
 Include also a menu preview at the beginning of every season or event.

-Additionally, address the availability of a broader range of foods and beverages at your restaurant on these special days, in case guests are expected special drinks or dishes.
+Additionally, address the availability of a broader range of foods and beverages at your restaurant on these special days, in case guests are expecting special drinks or dishes.

 Utilize Restaurant Email Marketing as an Engagement Tool